-Although it is difficult to disaggregate state-reported data by Latino/a origin and language spoken at home, only 23% of Latino/a students were categorized as Proficient readers on NAEP in 2019 (NCES, 2020).
-Moreover, Latino/a students tend to be over-identified as having a learning disability (LD).
-Of the 714,400 English learners receiving special education services in 2018-19, 48% received services under the category of specific learning disability, with the majority identified as experiencing reading problems (United States Department of Education, 2021).
-These disparities are troubling not only because successfully learning to read is one of the best available and most prominent outcomes of academic success (National Reading Panel, 2000), but also because low reading outcomes tend to lead to low educational attainment, low wages, and generational poverty.
+Although it is difficult to disaggregate state-reported data by Latino/a origin and language spoken at home, as much as 77% of Latino/a students are likely not proficient readers by 4th grade (NAEP, 2019).
+Moreover, Latino/a students tend to be over-identified as having a learning disability (LD); these students comprise 42% of those served under the category of specific learning disability, with the majority identified as experiencing reading problems (NCES, 2019).
+These disparities in reading outcomes are troubling not only because successfully learning to read is one of the best available and most prominent outcomes of academic success (National Reading Panel, 2000) but also because low reading outcomes lead to low educational attainment, low wages, and generational poverty.
 Reading scores as early as third grade are highly predictive of life outcomes (Annie E. Casey Foundation, 2010).

 Therefore, the early identification of reading difficulties is an important part of addressing the needs of the Latino/a population.
-Assessing Spanish-speaking students in English only without taking into consideration their English proficiency can result in lower levels of performance, which may be mistaken for reading disabilities (California Department of Education, 2019; Hoover et al., 2016).
+Assessing Spanish-speaking students in English only without taking into consideration their English proficiency can result in lower levels of performance, which may be mistaken for reading disabilities (California Department of Education, 2019; Hoover, Baca, & Klingner, 2016).
 Therefore, accurate assessment is needed in both English and Spanish in order to provide the appropriate level of instructional support.

-770/0
+779/o

 of Latino/a students

-are not classified as
+are likely not proficient

-proficient readers by

-4th grade.
+readers by 4th grade.

 (NAEP, 2019)